What Are Osteochondral Lesions?

 Depending on the characteristics and location of the OLT, surgery may done arthroscopically or by opening the skin.
 Arthroscopy uses a camera and small instruments to view and work within the joint through small incisions.
 It may not be possible to properly treat certain lesions arthroscopically due to the size or location of the lesion.
 Treatments may include debridement (removing injured cartilage and bone), fixation of the injured fragment, microfracture or drilling of the lesion, bone grafting the bone cyst below the cartilage, and/or transfer or grafting of bone and cartilage.
 You and your foot and ankle orthopaedic surgeon can discuss these treatment options and decide which one is best.
 Often, there may be several treatment options.

-If a patient has any underlying conditions that may predispose to an OLT such as ankle instability, ankle impingement, a high arched (cavovarus) foot, or tight calf muscles, it may be necessary to correct these problems at the time of surgery as well.
+If you have any underlying conditions that may predispose to an OLT such as ankle instability, ankle impingement, a high arched (cavovarus) foot, or tight calf muscles, it may be necessary to correct these problems at the time of surgery as well.

 Recovery after OLT treatment varies depending upon the nature of the lesion and the treatment.
 Most treatments require a period of immobilization and restricted weightbearing that can range from several weeks to several months.
 More involved procedures that include bone grafting or cartilage transfer may require a longer period of recovery.